rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2019/december.md

 #### Features

 **Access user-defined endpoints as environment variables**
-rapyuta.io provides access to user-defined endpoints, which are defined in a package, as environment variables.
-A deployment of the package lets you access the environemnt variables through the shell access option.
+Access to user-defined endpoints, which arevdefined in a rapyuta.io package, as environment variables.
+A deployment of the package lets you access the environment variables through the shell access option.